defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 Great mixing is *essential* to conveying feeling in music.
 Take any great track and boost harsh frequencies in the chords or boost the muddy midrange in a bass.
-No matter how great and hard-hitting the drop was musically, those added mistakes will take away from the listener's enjoyment, even if the listener doesn't realize it and couldn't even describe what the differences are.
+No matter how great and hard-hitting the drop was musically, those added mistakes will take away from the listener's enjoyment.
+This is true even if the listener doesn't realize it and can't even describe what the differences are.
 Harsh frequencies will stop the listener from turning the track up really loud and getting into the drop; overly-loud mids or bass might mask the emotion coming from other important sounds and might even make the listener worry their music is too loud and annoying the neighbours.
+Other mix issues will cause even more problems.

 "Mixing" is a terrible name for this skill.
-It suggests mixing has only to do with combining together the different instruments in your track: setting levels and basic EQing and compression.
+It suggests mixing has only to do with combining together the different instruments in your track: setting levels and basic EQing and compression, a minor thing to do after you've worked out the musical content of the track.
 It's really much, much, deeper.
-Whenever you hear "mixing", you should really think *"an ability to recognize and name subtle sonic differences combined with practical knowledge of how to control those differences to affect a feeling and create clarity in the finished track."*
+Whenever you hear "mixing", you should really think the following:

+> *Great mixing comes from an ability to recognize and name subtle sonic
+> differences combined with practical knowledge of how to control those
+> differences to affect a feeling and create clarity in the finished track.*

 In this view, "mastering" is just the same skill applied to the master bus.
 I don't consider mastering a separate process at all, you should be paying attention "mastering"-type details, like differences in loudness between sections, when you're "just mixing".
-If you need to put something on the master bus to acheive a certain sound while you're "just mixing", then do it!
+And if you need to put something on the master bus to acheive a certain sound while you're "just mixing", then do it!

-As this near-rant I'm on suggests, my biggest change in thinking has been a shift in focus from chasing novel sounds to learning about and controlling the subtlties of sound.
-I now consider mixing to be a primary and pretty much all-encompasing skill.
-Ultimately your goal should be to have masterful control over the little details in all that you produce, *not* to find a "trick" that will make your music stand out.
+As this almost-rant I'm on suggests, my biggest change in thinking has been a shift in focus from chasing novel sounds to learning about and controlling the subtlties of sound.

+I consider mixing to be a primary and pretty much all-encompasing skill.
+Ultimately, your goal should be to have masterful control over the little details in all that you produce, *not* to find a "trick" that will make your music stand out.
+This is hard to do because you need to train some low-level neural circuitry to turn what's initially a vague feeling there's something wrong into a quick and reliable "oh, there's too much 8kHz" or whatever the case may be.

 Now, let's get into some technical nitty-gritty to hopefully help with your mixes.